#SocialHour: GDPR Compliance

-Overall, our North American influencers do not have to anything to worry about when working with us.
+Overall, our North American influencers do not have anything to worry about when working with us.
 While GDPR applies to the collection of site metrics (IP Addresses) for those sites who have visitors from the EU, our systems and Pixel are compliant.

-However, because we do not do business in the EU, supporting membership for for members who reside in the EU has significant costs and legal requirements, and since only 0.1% of our membership resided in the EU, we have removed EU members from our network.
+However, because we do not do business in the EU, supporting membership for members who reside in the EU has significant costs and legal requirements, and since only 0.1% of our membership resided in the EU, we have removed EU members from our network.
 We will no longer be accepting applications from EU influencers, or citizens of other countries that have reciprocal GDPR laws, and any data provided by those applying will be removed immediately.

 BUT HOW ARE WE COMPLIANT FOR MEMBERS?